CodeXCourses/level-1-course-content/week-1-dev-tools-and-vscode.md

 * Understand which resources and requests take longer to load
 * Simulate websites on mobile devices

+Ideas for Bonus: Intro to scripts...

+* use the console as a calculator
+* copy and paste js to run in the console
+* Install extensions in Chrome
+* Install Violent Monkey to run simple JS scripts

 **VSCode Master the following skills:**